 In addition to not being immediately available, you’ll also have to contend with market fluctuations.
 Those same fluctuations that could help your money grow faster, could also mean that you lose money.
 In a cash account, if you’ve saved £1,000 then you know you’ll be able to easily withdraw £1,000.
 However, with investments, that £1,000 could be worth £1,100 one day and £900 the next.

 This shifting of value can make paying for emergencies trickier, however, it could work out better for long term savings plans.
-For example, data shows that people who invested in the FTSE 100 index for any 10-year period between 1984 and 2020 had an 89% chance of making a positive return on their money.
+For example, data shows that people who invested in the FTSE 100 index for any 10-year period between 1984 had an 89% chance of making a positive return on their money.

 2: Data from Bloomberg